Branjosef/immersive-course-logistics-module-assessments/README.md

 For the first assessment, you'll receive a repo with instructions and deliverables.
 For example, one deliverable might be "Please implement the methods Pet.all and Pet.find_by_name".
 It's an open-book, totally Googleable assessment.
-As opposed to standard Learn labs, there will not be tests.
+As opposed to standard labs, there will not be tests.
 Instead, we will be reading, running, and grading your code based on how you fulfill the requirements and your use of coding best practices.
 We will give you constructive feedback based on your submission.